MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 * Data Warehouse workload was focused on data science or machine learning
 * There is a business requirement to stream data to the warehouse in near realtime

-I would consider **RedShift** when any of the following apply
+I would consider **Amazon Redshift** when any of the following apply
 * I have a fairly constant and stable utilisation profile that is well suited to pre-purchasing reserved instances for cost optimization
-* I want to to provide a unified data warehouse access layer comprised of federated AWS sources (e.g. operational RDS databases, S3) in order to build out native RedShift data marts
+* I want to to provide a unified data warehouse access layer comprised of federated AWS sources (e.g. operational RDS databases, S3) in order to build out native Redshift data marts

 **For most other use cases, I would favour Snowflake**.

-You may notice that we haven't discussed Amazon Redshift too much in our consideration of Cloud Data Warehouse solutions; we have and continue to work with customers using RedShift and are happy to continue doing so.
+You may notice that we haven't discussed Amazon Redshift too much in our consideration of Cloud Data Warehouse solutions; we have and continue to work with customers using Redshift and are happy to continue doing so.
 Yet there are reasons why we often reach for other solutions:

-* RedShift has struggled to keep pace with the feature sets of competitors such as BigQuery and Snowflake
+* Redshift has struggled to keep pace with the feature sets of competitors such as BigQuery and Snowflake
 * It is generally more engineering intensive, considering administration, utilisation and optimisation - managing infrastructure is still a customer concern
 * Storage and Compute separation is primitive - whilst this is improving with recent RA3 nodes, the price premium to be paid is a disincentive, for something that still doesn't match what competitors are offering (true on-demand usage)
-* Lack of high availability - RedShift clusters are limited to operating in a single availability zone.
+* Lack of high availability - Redshift clusters are limited to operating in a single availability zone.
 Whilst a cluster can generally recover simply from individual data node failures, a power loss to a whole AZ would require customers to create a new cluster from snapshots in a different AZ

 At the end of the day, you need to choose a solution your organisation is capable of supporting.
 Just make sure you compare apples with apples however and consider both the [labour cost and the service costs](https://www.holistics.io/blog/the-two-philosophies-of-cost-in-data-engineering/) involved in your warehouse.